Emily Lieb

 writer · historian · emily@emilylieb.com

 I am an historian of U.S. cities, schools, and segregation.
-I have a PhD from Columbia and an AB from Brown, and I’ve been teaching history and urban studies at Seattle University for more than 10 years.
+I have a PhD from Columbia and an AB from Brown, and I taught history and urban studies at Seattle University for more than 10 years.
 I’m also a writer (of speeches, op-eds, white papers, and anything else a person might need) at Derfner & Sons.
-I’m hard at work on a biography of the Rosemont neighborhood in West Baltimore.
+My forthcoming book, ROAD TO NOWHERE, traces the birth, plunder, and scavenging of Rosemont, a middle-class Black neighborhood in Baltimore.

 @emlieb.bsky.social